Campaign & Heat Pump FAQs

 -

-Ductless heat pumps use liquid refrigerants and copper coils to extract heat from the outside air—even in frigid winter weather—and feed it into homes.
+Ductless heat pumps use liquid refrigerants, copper coils and heat spreaders to extract heat from the outside air—even in frigid winter weather—and feed it into homes.
 Unlike other heating options, heat pumps provide both heating and cooling services.
 In the summer, heat pumps can cool your home by reversing the direction of the refrigerant flow.
 They cool rooms by extracting warm air and moisture from inside the house and expelling the excess heat outside.
 The system is controlled by a remote control that allows you to set the temperature and the operation mode: heating, cooling or dehumidifying.

 -